deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 indexing_pipeline.run_batch(file_paths=files_to_index)
 ```

-While the default code in this tutorial uses Game of Thrones data, you can also supply your own `.txt` files and index them in the same way.
+The code in this tutorial uses Game of Thrones data, but you can also supply your own `.txt` files and index them in the same way.

 As an alternative, you can cast you text data into [Document objects](https://docs.haystack.deepset.ai/docs/documents_answers_labels#document) and write them into the DocumentStore using [`DocumentStore.write_documents()`](https://docs.haystack.deepset.ai/reference/document-store-api#basedocumentstorewrite_documents).

+Now that the Documents are in the DocumentStore, let's initialize the nodes we want to use in our query pipeline.

 ## Initializing the Retriever

-Retrievers sift through all the Documents and return only those that are relevant to the question.
-Here we are using the BM25Retriever.
-For more Retriever options, see [Retriever](https://haystack.deepset.ai/pipeline_nodes/retriever).
+Our query pipeline is going to use a Retriever, so we need to initialize it.
+A Retriever sifts through all the Documents and returns only those that are relevant to the question.
+This tutorial uses the BM25Retriever.
+This is the recommended Retriever for a question answering system like the one we're creating.
+For more Retriever options, see [Retriever](https://docs.haystack.deepset.ai/docs/retriever).

 ```python